jantielens/esp32-energymon-169lcd/docs/developer/strip-upload-implementation.md

 └─────────────────────┴────────┘
 ```

-**Result:** Chunked uploads are typically slower for small images (more HTTP overhead), but keep memory usage predictable and can start drawing earlier.
+**Result:** Strip uploads are typically slower for small images (more HTTP overhead), but keep memory usage predictable and can start drawing earlier.

 ### Network Considerations